aslamrathore9/ARSCAN/README.md

 # MLKitScanner
-MLKitScanner is a android librbary to scan QRCode, Barcode and etc.
+MLKitScanner is a android library to scan QRCode, Barcode and etc.
 Build with help of camerax codes with google MLKit which is using play services for model.

 Library for Java and Kotlin both.